 - A Pinky and the Brain short on Animaniacs had Brain go on the quiz show "Gyp-Parody" in order to raise enough money for a device to Take Over the World.
 He gets every single question right, but bombs the final question and loses everything.
 Of course, the answer to the final question was Ralph Kramden, which Brain would have known if he had listened to Pinky earlier in the episode.

-- The Arthur episode "Arthur and the Big Riddle" started off with Arthur correctly answering the riddles on the game show Riddle Quest, including answering the final riddle before the reigning champion.
+- The Arthur episode "Arthur and the Big Riddle" started off with Arthur correctly answering the riddles on the game show Riddle Quest (which was hosted by the real Alex Trebek), including answering the final riddle before the reigning champion.
 At Buster's urging, he decides to go on the show himself.